 Marjorie Weston Emerson Award

 The Mozart Society of America invites nominations for the Marjorie Weston Emerson Award, a $500 prize given annually for outstanding scholarly work on Mozart published in English during the two previous calendar years.
 The Award will be given in alternate years to books and editions, and to essays and articles.
-The 2023 Award will be for the best book or edition published in 2021 or 2022.
+The 2024 Award will be for the best essay or article published in 2022 or 2023.

 The selection is made by a committee of Mozart scholars appointed by the President of the MSA, with approval from the Board of Directors.